-As a motorcyclist, there is no piece of riding gear more important to your safety than your motorcycle helmet.
+There is no piece of riding gear more important to your safety than your motorcycle helmet.
 So, it isn’t surprising that a lot of beginning motorcyclists, or motorcyclists coming back into the fold after years away from riding, aren’t really sure which helmet is going to be best for them.

 Safety Standards and Condition

-Never, ever buy or use a second-hand or aged helmet.
-This is especially true if you’re coming back to motorcycling after some time away.
 It is always better to purchase a new helmet, as the lining falls apart after several years, and there are no guarantees of the helmet’s past if it is second-hand.
 Motorcyclists know for a fact that a helmet will likely need to be retired after a crash, or a number of drops/falls.
 But, major damage to a helmet may not always show on the outside, despite the helmet’s protection being compromised.

 Style and Fit